 7. Calling a Friend

 Having a friend to reach out when you are stressed can help you calm down and get all those negative thoughts flowing out.
 You don’t need to talk for hours; even a 5-minute phone call with your best friend can make a significant difference in your mood.
 When you are talking about your emotions out to the one who you love, you are allowing your anxiety and fears to be released.

 One of the significant side effects of stress is an increase in blood pressure.
-A study conducted at Penn University found out that eating a handful of pistachios can result in a substantial reduction of the effects of stress on blood pressure.
+A study found out that eating a handful of pistachios can result in a substantial reduction of the effects of stress on blood pressure.
 You can add 1.5 oz. of pistachio to your daily diet to reduce stress.
 However, for greater results, you can consume 3 oz. of pistachios regularly.

 In short, pistachios work great in protecting your heart from stress.

 Helping those in need is not just a great virtue, but it can also help reduce stress.
 According to a study, providing support to others – as little as opening a door for someone – can increase a sense of well-being and reduce stress significantly.

 10. Do Some Housework

 It may not sound relaxing, but certain chores that allow you to make repetitive motion can help beat stress.
 For example, while washing dishes and ironing, you make the same motion over and over again, which may be oddly satisfying for your body.

 Also, when you are doing housework, your focus is diverted from the thing that is stressing you out, so it can be a great thing to do when you are feeling depressed.